What is DMARC?

 Domain-Based Message Authentication, Reporting, and Conformance (DMARC) is a security protocol that protects the sender reputation by giving you control over spoofed emails that use your domain.

-Here’s a closer look at DMARC and how it can prevent your organization from being impersonated.
+Here’s a closer look at DMARC and how it prevents your organization from being impersonated.

 How does DMARC work?